-Pancreatic cancer, and treatments such as surgery, chemotherapy and radiotherapy, can affect your ability to eat, digest and absorb food.
-This can have a significant impact on nutrition, which can become a major focus for many people.
+Pancreatic cancer, and treatments such as surgery, chemotherapy and radiation therapy, can affect your ability to eat, digest and absorb food.
+This can have a significant impact on nutrition.

 Common problems include:

 - diarrhoea or other changes in bowel habits

 - poor digestion (maldigestion) and absorption (malabsorption) of fats and proteins caused by a lack of pancreatic enzymes